blaisewang/img2latex-mathpix/README.md

 Considering the people using similar apps, I assumed that a large percentage of users should have JDK installed.
 Therefore, a smaller size Fat JAR `Image2LaTeX-x.x.x.jar` has also released.

+### Want to get updates on new releases ASAP?

+See this [article](https://help.github.com/en/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository) about watching and unwatching releases for a repository by GitHub.

 ### Any plans?

 - Add system tray icon support for some Linux distributions.